araujo88/flappy-bird-clone/README.md

 ## License

-This project is licensed under the GNU General Public License - see the [LICENSE.md](LICENSE.md) file for details.
+This project is licensed under the GNU General Public License - see [LICENSE](LICENSE) file for details.